TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 As the name implies, the CachedImage control caches remote images on the device for the time specified by the value of the CacheDuration property.
-When this property value isn\'t explicitly set, the default value of 30 days is applied.
+When this property value isn't explicitly set, the default value of 30 days is applied.

 # Increasing resilience